The Best Italian Restaurants in Denver | Westword

 303-999-0395

 Pasta perfection: That's what you'll find at this Wash Park restaurant opened by the culinary dream team of Ty Leon, Heather Morrison and Austin Carson in January 2020.
 Leon heads up the kitchen, folding pasta into intricate shapes, while Carson mixes cocktails and Morrison expertly guides the cadence of the front of the house.
 The result is a fine-dining meal that's completely worth the splurge, but Olivia also offers to-go options, including take-and-bake lasagna — a pandemic innovation that's become a neighborhood favorite.
-This year, Restaurant Olivia is planning to expand into the space next door, adding more seating, a larger bar and a private dining room, all of which will allow it to host more events, such as pasta-rolling classes.
+In late 2023, Restaurant Olivia unveiled an expansion that includes more seating, a larger bar and a private dining room, all of which allows it to host more events, such as pasta-making classes.

 Spuntino